chrisof4/The-Six-Dragons-Guides/crafting_guide.md

 - They can be enchanted and have specializations added at no cost, as long as you have the enchant scrolls.
 - They are basically free.
 Assuming you looted a recipe and looted the necessary materials, the actual craft doesn't cost anything.

+When you craft an OC item, it ends up in your game wallet.
+This is important, so read more about this in the next section.

 [Back to top](#kcs-game-guides---crafting-guide)

+# A Tale of Two Wallets

+**A little bit of explanation is required here, so bear with me.
+This is very important, so please pay attention and reread this until you fully understand it.**

+There are 2 wallets in the game, the Game Wallet and your personal wallet.
+Your personal wallet is your Enjin wallet.
+This is the one where you can view your NFT's on your phone or on nft.io.

+Both the Game Wallet and the personal wallet synchronize to your inventory in the game.
+So, if you can see an item in your inventory, you might believe it's in your game wallet, but that's not necessarily true.
+An item can only exist in one place.
+When you see an item in your inventory it only exists in one of these 3 places:
+- OC meaning the item only exists inside the game and resides in your inventory.
+- Game Wallet
+- Personal Wallet

+If you can see an item in your personal wallet, then that is the only place where the item exists.
+At this point the item is locked on the chain and the attributes can't be changed.
+Before it can be modified it must be moved somewhere the game has the ability to change the attributes.
+That's where your Game Wallet comes in.

+Remember earlier when I said OC crafted items land in your Game Wallet?
+While an item is in your Game Wallet, the game has permission to modify it.
+Technically the item gets destroyed and recreated with new attributes.
+Once the modifications are complete, you'll want to move the item back to your personal wallet where the item's attributes are locked again.

+The game wallet is a transitory space.
+It's more of a temporary holding area rather than a final destination.
+In general items will either be OC and only exist in your inventory, or they will be BC and stored in your personal wallet.
+The only time you will have items in your game wallet is when you want to modify them.
+That's not to say you couldn't have items in your game wallet for long periods of time as this is possible.
+But, when you use the option to transfer NFT's to your personal wallet, anything in the game wallet will get moved out.

 # Moving any item from OC to BC

+**SECTION NEEDS TO BE REWORKED**
 If you want to sell a recipe or list it on the Blacksmith, you must first move it from OC to BC.
 This same basic process applies to moving any item from OC to BC, with minor variations that should be self-evident.
 The one big thing to note is the fees for moving a recipe from OC to BC are paid in JENJ.
 The fees to move armor and weapons is paid in TSDT.
 Remember, TSDT has a value of 100 TSDT:1 JENJ.
 1. Find the Celestial Shop vendor and press “F”.